DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 CLOUD-BASED APs

-- CLOUD-BASED AP architecture is between AUTONOMOUS AP and SPLIT-MAC ARCHITECTURE
+- Cloud-based AP architecture is between autonomous AP and SPLIT-MAC ARCHITECTURE
-    - AUTONOMOUS APs that are centrally managed in the CLOUD
+    - Autonomous APs that are centrally managed in the cloud
-- CISCO MERAKI is a popular CLOUD-BASED WI-FI solution
+- CISCO MERAKI is a popular cloud-based WI-FI solution
-- The MERAKI dashboard can be used to configure APs, monitor the NETWORK, generate performance reports, etc.
+- The MERAKI dashboard can be used to configure APs, monitor the network, generate performance reports, etc.
     - MERAKI also tells each AP which CHANNEL to use, what transmit power, etc.
-- However, DATA TRAFFIC is not sent to the CLOUD.
-It is sent directly to the WIRED NETWORK like when using AUTONOMOUS APs
+- However, data traffic is not sent to the cloud.
+It is sent directly to the WIRED network like when using autonomous APs
-    - Only management / control traffic is sent to the CLOUD
+    - Only management / control traffic is sent to the cloud

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8bd00a94-f965-4257-af46-82be67850feb)